Phoenix Arts and Culture

 To apply for a position, students must fulfill a combination of residency and/or enrollment requirements:

-• Currently enrolled or recently graduatedStudents must be currently enrolled in a degree program at an institution of higher education OR have graduated within the last 12 months.
+• Currently enrolled or recently graduatedStudents must be currently enrolled in a degree program at an institution of higher education OR have graduated within the two years.

 • Institutional or individual residency: Students must be attending an institution of higher education with a physical location in Phoenix OR the student must live and reside in Phoenix.